There are two ways we’d like you to demonstrate mastery of these concepts:

 - If your group has questions about the problem or its solution, post them in your public slack channel so instructors and other groups can assist

 There will be many more problems in the repo than you’ll have time to solve during class.
 At home, you should work on the remaining problems for that concept on your own.
 Do not worry about completing all of the problems.
 Focus more on being able to thoroughly understand and articulate the solution to the problems you do make it through.
 For each problem you solve, also add an annotation for how you would walk someone through arriving at that solution.
+This will help with your articulation piece during evaluations.

 During the in-class evaluations, each student will have an opportunity to walk the group through their thought process for solving a problem related to these three core concepts.
 The student will receive feedback on how they articulate themselves while working towards a solution, and where improvements can be made.